As Halloween approaches, our thoughts tend to shift to candy, costumes and pumpkin spice.

 Forget the bears.
 In Cades Cove, it’s the spirits that’ll get you, if you don’t watch out.

 Spearfinger is a Cherokee legend of a stone woman with an obsidian spear for a finger.
 A deceptive shape-shifter, Spearfinger operates in the mountains between North Carolina and Tennessee, seeking out children.

 In the autumn, the Cherokee tribe would burn brush fires, which Spearfinger would use to locate their village.
 She would come in the guise of an old woman.

-She would offer to brush their hair until they fell asleep, then she would stab them with her finger through the back of the neck and withdraw the liver, which she would eat.
+She would offer to brush their hair until they fell asleep, then she would gouge them with her finger through the back of the neck and withdraw the liver, which she would eat.

 Spearfinger had a song that she’d sing as she moved through the mountains, “Liver, I eat it.”